 - Youth Soccer Coach

-*Note: all the results below are based on a full-time 40-hour working week.
+*Note: All the results below are based on a full-time 40-hour working week.
 What is actually on offer when it comes to the hours available to work can and do vary between job offers.*

-Head Soccer Coach
+How Much a Head Soccer Coach Makes

-Job Location | Amount earned |
+Job Location | Salary |

 Los Angeles, CA | $25 – $35 an hour or $52,000 – $72,800 a year |